k-ses/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -l print files in a long listing format ls -al shows long format of all files in this directory, including hidden files ls -an Display current directory contents in Long format,with user and group IDs displayed numerically and hidden files
+ls -l print files in a long listing format ls -al shows long format of all files in this directory, including hidden files ls -an Display current directory contents in Long format,with user and group IDs displayed numerically and hidden files mkdir -p creates the directories specified in a path